-CBD oil has taken over the supplement industry.
+CBD oil has taken over the health industry.
 Short for cannabidiol, CBD is the famous non-psychoactive cannabinoid found in cannabis and hemp plants.
-It has become popular as a supplement because it is reported to have potential health benefits when taken as a daily supplement.
+It has become popular as a health product because it is reported to have potential health benefits when taken as a daily health product.
 Although research is ongoing, preliminary science suggests that it can support general health and wellbeing.

 There are so many products saturating the CBD market.
 Consumers are no longer limited to CBD oil.
 The vast range of CBD products includes capsules, vapes, edibles, creams, and more.

 It can be confusing to know what product to start with.
 In this article, we cover all the basics so that you can feel more confident about purchasing a CBD product of any kind.

 CBD oil is the product most people think of when they consider cannabidiol.
 Sometimes called a CBD tincture or CBD drops, an oil consists of cannabinoid extracts suspended in a carrier oil.
 This carrier is often hemp seed oil, coconut oil, or any kind of medium-chain triglyceride (MCT) oil.

 To take CBD hemp oil, you drop it under the tongue.
 You are supposed to hold it there for around a minute, giving the CBD time to sink into your blood vessels.
 This method is called sublingual administration, and it is one of the fastest and most effective methods for taking CBD.
 However, oils are versatile and can be employed in different ways.
 You can drizzle CBD oil on your food, take it in a drink, and some products can be used as a CBD vape oil (check with the manufacturer first).

 - Effective method with a high rate of bioavailability.

 - CBD takes effect in around 15 minutes.

 - Available in a vast range of strengths.
 Plus, you can easily alter the dose by changing the number of drops.